MarkHedleyJones/dmenu-extended/README.md

 * `htop;` - Launches htop in a terminal window.
 Without the semi-colon nothing would happen.
 * `alsamixer;` - Launches the ALSA sound volume manager in a terminal.
 Without the semicolon nothing would happen.

-### **;;** (double semi-colon) - Execute in terminal and hold
+### **;;** (double semi-colon) - Execute in terminal and hold on exit
-This is the same as a single semi-colon except once the program has completed the terminal window remains open until the used presses enter.
-This is useful for things commands like `inxi` that returns to the shell on completion.
+This is the same using a single semi-colon except once your program has completed the terminal window remains open until you presses enter.
+This is useful for running programs like `inxi` that exit on completion.
+You'll want to use this if you see your program flash up and disappear before you get a chance to see the output.

 ## Rebuilding the cache (without dmenuExtended_settings)